Skip to main content

 docker compose logs -f web

-β€’ -f follows, specify service name to filter.
+β€’ -f follows; pass a service name to filter to one.

 docker compose exec